bburkett504/Student-Loan-Project/README.md

 Student Loan Analysis Project
 ## Introduction
 This is a Microsoft Excel project on analysis of student loan data collected from [Data.gov](https://data.gov/).
 The National Student Loan Data System (NSLDS) is the national database of information about loans and grants awarded to students.
-The file contains [here](https://github.com/bburkett504/Student-Loan-Project/files/13505568/PortfolioSummary.1.xls) contains orginal data.
+The file contains [here](https://github.com/bburkett504/Student-Loan-Project/files/13505568/PortfolioSummary.1.xls) contains the orginal data.

 The project is to clean and transform the data from the orginal excel form and prepare it for a more in depth analysis.